eclipse-thingweb/node-wot/packages/binding-firestore/README.md

 ## Getting Started

-In the following examples it is shown how to use the Firestore binding of node-wot.
+In the following examples, how to use the Firestore binding of node-wot is shown.

 You must have a Firebase account to use this binding.